hanxiaomax/Learncpp_CN/docs/1-2-comments.md

 You can comment or uncomment a selection via Edit menu > Comment (or Uncomment, or Toggle comment, or any of the other comment tools).

-Tip
+!!! tip "小贴士"

 	If you always use single line comments for your normal comments, then you can always use multi-line comments to comment out your code without conflict.
 If you use multi-line comments to document your code, then commenting-out code using comments can become more challenging.

 	If you do need to comment out a code block that contains multi-line comments, you can also consider using the `#if 0` preprocessor directive, which we discuss in lesson [2.10 -- Introduction to the preprocessor](https://www.learncpp.com/cpp-tutorial/introduction-to-the-preprocessor/).

-Summary
+## Summary

 -   At the library, program, or function level, use comments to describe _what_.
 -   Inside the library, program, or function, use comments to describe _how_.